Germany: 2016 Munich attack had 'radical right-wing' motives, say police | DW | 25.10.2019

 The 18-year-old shooter, who was of German and Iranian heritage, targeted a restaurant known to be frequented by those of immigrant backgrounds.

-Those who were shot included victims of Hungarian, Turkish, Greek and Albanian backgrounds.
+Those who were shot included people of Hungarian, Turkish, Greek and Albanian backgrounds.

 The announcement was made by Bavaria's Interior Minister Joachim Herrmann.